top of page

 Design Highlights

 • Design: Vibrant colors and mixed patterns combine with neutrals create balance and purpose to the space.
 Playing it safe in design can give the impression of fear, like one is trying to hide a "mistake".
 Yes the room is small, let's embrace it.
-Thrifted art, orange tiger pillows plus long curtains draw the eye up and embrace the space.
-Orange and teal are complementary colors on the color wheel so it works.
+Thrifted art, orange tiger pillows plus long curtains draw the eye up and celebrate this little room.

 • Lighting: Sconces now come battery operated, a great option for spaces that change over time.